lu-tar/blog/content/posts/wifi_channel.md

 Wrapping up, what can cause bad utilization of a channel?
 - A **very high number of clients**, regardless of the protocol used, will always downgrade their data rates with the increasing number of stations under an access point.
 This effect is 10x more impacful with older protocols in the 2.4 GHz spectrum.
 - Low SNR caused by
 	- Interferences both over and above the CCA threshold (Clear Channel Assessment for energy detection, signal detection and network allocation vector).
-The first will generate a rising number collisions, the second will in fact raise the noise floor. ==ADD FOOTNOTE==
+The first will generate a rising number collisions, the second will in fact raise the noise floor. [^5]
 	- *"Friendly Fire" interferences* caused by excessive use of high transmit power, a poor channel plan, or poor access point positioning.
 	- Wi-Fi *rogue interferences* like access point in near buildings of your campus.
 	- Interferences from non-Wi-Fi devices transmitting in the same spectrum as Wi-Fi.